If you proceed with the loan, you now select a lender. The person you will be dealing with is called a loan originator or reverse mortgage consultant.

 Mortgage Insurance Premium

-The Mortgage Insurance Premium (MIP) is a fee paid by the borrower to the Federal Housing Administration (FHA), an agency of the federal government, to provide certain protections for both the lender and the borrower in a HECM reverse mortgage.
+The Mortgage Insurance Premium (MIP) is a fee paid by the borrower to the Federal Housing Administration (FHA), an agency of the federal government, to provide certain protections for both the lender and the borrower.

 If the company servicing the loan can no longer meet its obligations, FHA assumes responsibility for the loan, providing the borrower with uninterrupted access to any remaining reverse mortgage proceeds.